4 art workshops to try at GMBB, Bukit Bintang!

 They reached out to BASKL to invite us to try their workshops, and we eagerly accepted, signing up for four, aiming to try a diverse range of workshops that would be most appropriate for couples or groups of friends.

-Jesmonite clay workshops with Shi Terrazzo Atelier
+Jesmonite workshops with Shi Terrazzo Atelier

 This is the first one we tried, and immediately we were struck by the vibrant designs on display at Shi Terrazzo Atelier.
 Colourful dots and multi-hued flecks decorated the jesmonite clay vessels.
 Practical and pretty, there were a range of different trays, coasters, and dishes.
 Jesmonite is an eco-friendly alternative to materials like resin, plaster and concrete, and thus can be used to play a similar role in arts and crafts.